banluong/Python-projects/README.md

 # Python Projects

+This is a repository contains projects relating to python.

-This is a repository for python projects to showcase my work in Ardit Sulce's Python Mega Course https://www.udemy.com/the-python-mega-course/
+This repository also contains projects to showcase my work in Ardit Sulce's Python Mega Course https://www.udemy.com/the-python-mega-course/